 If you don’t submit a request to Paradigm within a year, we’ll process your application without any testing accommodation and assign you an exam window.
 At this point, we can no longer grant any testing accommodations.

-If you have questions about testing accommodations, call us at 651.687.0048, ext.
-8520.
+If you have questions about testing accommodations, call us at 651.687.0048.
+Choose the option for earning an ARRT credential.
 Note—we can’t give information about the status of your accommodations request over the phone.
 Once your review is complete, we’ll send you the decision in writing.